alvesvaren/discord-ts-template/README.md

 Template repo: https://github.com/alvesvaren/discord-ts-template

-This is a simple template to create discord bots with typescript and slash commands.
+This is a simple template to create discord bots with typescript and slash commands using discord.js.
 Mostly based on the official docs, but has some extra features and structure out of the box

 ## To use: